 What is Autumn Olive anyway?

 Autumn Olive (Elaeagnus umbellata) was introduced to North America from Asia in the early 1800s and has been planted everywhere from gardens to mine reclamation sites.
 Unfortunately, this prolific, hardy, and resilient shrubs has escaped its planting locations and spread far and wide into natural areas across Eastern North America.
 It has become very problematic in meadow habitats, where it can quickly spread and form dense thickets that crowd out all other vegetation and reduce biodiversity of insects, birds, and wildlife.

 So, let's abolish the Autumn Olive at Wardsville Woods

-Autumn Olive is trying hard to take over the restored butterfly meadows at Wardsville Woods.
-Fortunately, there's still time to remove them and conserve the meadow community that supports native birds, pollinators, and biodiversity.
+Over the past couple of years, we've been removing Autumn Olive from the butterfly meadow at Wardsville Woods.
+Our goal is to prevent an infestation and conserve the meadow community that supports native birds, pollinators, and biodiversity.
+We have a small patch left to finish off.
 At this event, we will be hand pulling Autumn Olive seedlings and small plants.
-For larger plants, we will first remove the berries to prevent seeding, then cut at the base and apply herbicide to the cut stump (herbicide will only be applied by a licensed exterminator).
-Did you know Autumn Olive berries are edible?
-Feel free to take some home for eating fresh or making jelly.
+For larger plants, we will cut at the base and apply herbicide to the cut stump (herbicide will only be applied by a licensed exterminator).

 What you need to know about this event